-RFID readers operating at frequencies of 125 kHz and 13,56 MHz offer read distances that are usually a couple or a few centimeters.
-By contrast, UHF (Ultra High Frequency) readers permit transactions at much greater distances, even out to tens of meters depending whether you choose an active or passive UHF technology.
+RFID readers operating at frequencies of 125 kHz (LF, Low Frequency) and 13,56 MHz (HF, High Frequency) offer read distances that are usually a couple or a few centimeters.
+By contrast, 868 MHz (UHF, Ultra High Frequency) readers permit transactions at much greater distances, even out to tens of meters depending whether you choose an active or passive UHF technology.
 However, because UHF technologies are more expensive and not well-suited for short-range applications they are usually chosen only for deployments where such distance capability is necessary.
-A good example is vehicle identification (VID), for toll booths and parking entrances, or logistics, for example.
+A good example is vehicle identification, for toll booths and parking entrances, or logistics, for example.
 Let's begin by looking first at shorter range access control.

-3.1.1.
-Access control

-Access control, for identifying persons, almost always deploys either 125 kHz and 13,56 MHz frequency readers.
+3.1.1 Access control Access control, for identifying persons, almost always deploys either 125 kHz and 13,56 MHz frequency readers.
 The major difference between these two frequencies is the amount of data that can be transferred during an interrogation.
 Since the data transmission speed of 125 kHz is essentially 100 times slower than 13,56 MHz, its transponders rarely contain more than a short unique serial number for identifying the user.

-In recent years, the relative ease of cloning 125 kHz transponders has triggered a noticeable shift away from 125 kHz technologies in access control.
-By contrast, the wide array of security features available to the most secure 13,56 MHz technologies' (because of 1000x greater data capacity) has effectively make transponder cloning impossible.
+Access control In recent years, the relative ease of cloning 125 kHz transponders has triggered a noticeable shift away from 125 kHz technologies in access control.
+By contrast, the wide array of security features available to the most secure 13,56 MHz technologies' (because of 1000x greater data capacity) has effectively made transponder cloning impossible.
 These features are discussed in more depth below.
+868 MHz readers normally tend to be larger in size which has limited their deployment in access control settings.
+However, the 'hands-free' 868 MHz access control readers are intentionally designed smaller.
+While this tends to shorten their effective reading distances somewhat, it still makes them a viable solution in settings requiring their read-at-distance capability.
+Idesco's EPC Compact 2.0 is one such doorframe profile reader, with a reading distance out to 4 meters.